Testosterone controls the development of the reproductive organs and other male physical characteristics.

 Even though testicular cancer can spread to the lymph nodes, it hardly ever travels to other organs.
 If the cancer does spread, a person may experience:

 - swelling in the chest

-Testicular cancer treatment has a success rate of about 95 percent - in other words, 95 percent of all testicular cancer patients who receive treatment make a full recovery.
-The sooner a patient is diagnosed and treated the better his prognosis is.
+Around 95 percent of all men with testicular cancer make a full recovery after receiving treatment.
+The sooner a patient is diagnosed and treated, the better his prognosis is.

 Orchiectomy is usually the first line of treatment.
 The testicle is surgically removed to prevent the tumor from spreading.
 If the patient is diagnosed and treated in stage 1, surgery may be the only treatment needed.